SMSpp-Project/smspp-project/README.md

 ### Requirements

-If you are new to SMS++ and you are looking for a zero-waste way to install all dependencies in the default locations, we suggest you to use the ad-hoc INSTALL files.
+If you are new to SMS++ and you are looking for a zero-waste way to install all dependencies in the default locations, we suggest to use the ad-hoc INSTALL files.

 If you have not yet cloned the SMS++ repository, you can launch the script directly: